Schr\"oder's problems and scaling limits of random trees: Combinatorial models and Galton-Watson trees

-Note that $\xi^u$ has mean $1$ and variance $4\sqrt{2}$.
-Let $T$ be a Galton-Watson tree with offspring distribution $\xi^u$.
+\begin{cor} Let $\xi^{(2)}$ be as defined in Theorem \ref{thm gw schroder}.
+Note that $\xi^{(2)}$ has mean $1$ and variance $4\sqrt{2}$.
+Let $T$ be a Galton-Watson tree with offspring distribution $\xi^{(2)}$.
 Then the law of $T$ conditioned to have $n$ leaves is uniform on the subset of $\T^{(o)}_n$ of trees with no vertices of out degree one. \end{cor}

 \begin{proof} The proof follows immediately from the discussion above by noting that, if $\zeta_i=1$ for $i\neq 1$ and $\zeta_1=0$ then then $Q^{\zeta(o)}_n$ is uniform on $\T^{(o)}_n$.
-Explicitly, the distribution $\xi^u$ is found by solving $G_{\zeta,(o)}'(b)=1$, setting $a=(b-G_{\zeta,(o)}(b))/b$, and tilting as in Proposition \ref{prop tilting}. \end{proof}
+Explicitly, the distribution $\xi^{(2)}$ is found by solving $G_{\zeta,(o)}'(b)=1$, setting $a=(b-G_{\zeta,(o)}(b))/b$, and tilting as in Proposition \ref{prop tilting}. \end{proof}

 Given the similarities in the construction of $Q^\zeta_n$ and $Q^{\zeta(o)}_n$, there should be a natural way to go back and forth between them.